andrezatcascais/dio-lab-patterns-project-java/README.md

 ![img.png](assets/img.png)
 #### [Example about the Singleton Pattern](./src/main/java/one/digitalinnovation/gof/singleton)

+## Summary: What did I learn about the Singleton Pattern? (doing)

+### Application (When is it truly a necessity?) (doing)
+Practical implementation in a real-world product or project that will evolve into a market-ready solution for the company.

 ## Strategy

 The Strategy pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.

 - **Intent**: To define a family of algorithms, encapsulate each one, and make them interchangeable.
-- **Use Case**: When you want to define a class that will have one behavior that is similar to other behaviors in a list.
+- **Use Case**: When you want to define a class that will have one behavior that is similar to other behaviours in a list.

 ### [Structure](https://sourcemaking.com/design_patterns/strategy)
 ![img_1.png](assets/img_1.png)
 #### [Example about the Strategy Pattern](./src/main/java/one/digitalinnovation/gof/strategy)

+## Summary: What did I learn about the Strategy Pattern? (doing)

+### Application (When is it truly a necessity?) (doing)
+Practical implementation in a real-world product or project that will evolve into a market-ready solution for the company.

 ## Facade